PoCInnovation/Pool2022/Software/day05/React/README.md

 **Tips :**
 - You should have a look to the Chakra UI [Grid](https://chakra-ui.com/docs/layout/grid) component.
 - You should have a look to the Chakra UI [Navbar](https://chakra-templates.dev/navigation/navbar) and [Cards](https://chakra-templates.dev/components/cards) templates.
-> Be carefull with the Chakra UI templates.
+> Be careful with the Chakra UI templates.
 It's just to give you an idea of what you can do. ***Do not copy-paste code.***

 ## Step 6 - Become a true Frontend Developper

-Now that you can list some artists, what if you can add artists ?
+Now that you can list some artists, what if you can add artists?

 As you can notice, your `Add an artist` button does nothing for now.